University of Wisconsin - Madison

 • Wed, October 22, 2025

-• Madison Marriott West, 1313 John Q Hammonds Drive, Madison
+• Madison Marriott West, 1313 John Q Hammons Drive, Madison

 Ageism has long been a problem most associated with discrimination in the workplace.
 But we now know more about the ways that ageism can harm individuals and communities.
 In fact, research shows that having negative perceptions of growing older can reduce longevity by 7.5 years.